tvanceparker/drug-test-checker/README.md

 adb shell run-as com.example.drugtestchecker cat files/dtc_debug.txt
 ```

-## Permissions & platform notes

-- Notifications: On Android 13+ the app requests POST_NOTIFICATIONS; allow notifications to receive alerts.
-- Exact alarms: On Android 12+ the app may prompt for SCHEDULE_EXACT_ALARM; without it alarms are best-effort and timing may vary.

-## Security & privacy
+Telemetry & privacy

-All credentials and logs remain on the device.
-The app POSTs to the public site https://drugtestcheck.com using saved profile data.
-No cloud services are used and the repository does not contain credentials.

-## CI / build automation

-The repo can be configured with CI (GitHub Actions) to build the debug APK on push.
+- Telemetry is opt-in.
+The main UI has a switch labeled "Telemetry" — enable it to allow automatic and manual error reports to Sentry.
+- When enabled, the app will upload sanitized debug snippets when parse failures occur or when you use the manual "Send debug report (test)" button.
+- Sensitive data redaction: before sending, the app masks 7-digit PIN-like sequences and 4-digit sequences in messages and attachments.
+- The DSN is provided via the build config; ensure you do not commit secret DSNs into the repo.

-## Notes and caveats
+Notes & caveats

-- Snapshots are static HTML files; external resources may not load when viewed from the snapshot.
-The in-app viewer displays a warning.
+- The in-app snapshots are static HTML; external resources may not load.
 - Parsing is conservative; unrecognized responses are written to `dtc_debug.txt` for inspection and regex tuning.
-- This project uses Jsoup for POST and parsing; ensure outbound HTTPS to `drugtestcheck.com` is allowed when testing.
+- Some Sentry features (server-side beforeSend hooks) were avoided client-side to reduce SDK API coupling; the app sanitizes data locally before send.

-## Contributing
+Contributing

-This project is intended for local on-device use.
-If you contribute or publish, avoid adding sensitive files (keystores, local backups)
-to the repo.
+- Keep sensitive information out of commits (keystores, personal data).
+- If you add CI, ensure secrets (Sentry DSN) are provided via repository secrets and not stored in code.

-## License
+License

-Add your preferred license.
+- Add your preferred license.